What do puppy raisers do?

 Ready To be a Puppy Raiser?

 What kind of financial commitment is required?

-Puppy raisers agree to provide food, Flea and tick treatment, transportation, and related expenses while the puppy is in their care.
+Puppy raisers agree to provide food, flea and tick treatment, transportation, and related well puppy expenses while the puppy is in their care.
 These expenses are usually tax-deductible.
 VIP Dog Teams carries insurance on all of the dogs to aid with catastrophic veterinary expenses.